-Category I is clean, potable (drinkable) water.
+- Category 1 – This water is clean, potable (drinkable) water.
 This is water coming from an overflowing sink or bathtub, or perhaps from a broken water supply line or a fixture shut-off valve.
 This is the preferred source should water damage occur.
-Category I water poses minimal risk of contamination or respiratory danger.
+Category 1 water poses minimal risk of contamination or respiratory danger.

-Category II water is sometimes called “gray” water.
+- Category 2 – This water is sometimes called “gray” water.
 It is certainly not drinkable but not full of sewage, either.
-Examples of Category II water are dishwasher run-off or washing-machine run-off.
+Examples of Category 2 water are dishwasher run-off or washing-machine run-off.
 These sources contain soap and/or food contaminants but not raw sewage.

-Category III water, sometimes called “black” water, is highly contaminated.
+- Category 3 – This water, sometimes called “black” water, is highly contaminated.
 It contains bacteria or chemicals harmful to touch, consume or inhale.
-Category III water must be removed by a professional with proper immunizations and personal protective equipment.
-Examples of Category III water are any type of sewer back-up, water that has run across open ground before entering the structure, or anything related to a chemical spill.
+Category 3 water must be removed by a professional with proper immunizations and personal protective equipment.
+Examples of Category 3 water are any type of sewer back-up, water that has run across open ground before entering the structure, or anything related to a chemical spill.

 Stop the Source

-If the water is Category I or II, your next step is stopping the source.
-(If Category III, wait for a professional since exposure to contaminants is likely.)
+If the water is Category 1 or 2, your next step is stopping the source.
+(If Category 3, wait for a professional since exposure to contaminants is likely.)
 Be sure you know where your main shut-off valve is for your homes water supply and test it yearly to ensure proper function.
 If your leak is coming from an appliance or fixture with a shut-off valve upstream, turn this valve off instead of the water to the entire building.